ccifuentesr/cif21-multiplicity/README.md

 On the other hand, trapezia systems are usually very young and unstable.
 They interact strongly and chaotically in an N-body problem manner.
 The competition for stable orbits is resolved with the fragmentation into multiple hierarchical systems.

+This work presents **22** multiple star systems, all containing M dwarfs (see <a href="https://ui.adsabs.harvard.edu/abs/2020A%26A...642A.115C/abstract" target="_blank">Cifuentes et al. 2020</a>), with different hierarchical configurations: from

 ---